 But what happens in remote environments, where team members are not in the same building, the same town, or even the same country?
 The casual communication that drives productivity and job satisfaction is just as important.
 The answer is to recreate a coworking environment inside an online workplace.
 Here are seven tips we’ve developed here at Sococo for communicating casually at a distance.

-Make it as quick and easy as possibly to communicate.
+Make it as quick and easy as possible to communicate.
 A quick Slack chat to grab someone’s attention or “knocking” on a virtual office door to exchange a few words is much faster and more spontaneous than scheduling a conference call.

 Face-to-face communication is vital in the workplace.
 People’s faces show you whether they are happy, tense, convinced, or doubtful, helping you better understand how to interact with them.
 In Sococo, remote face-to-face interactions are as easy to initiate over a laptop as they are in a physical office environment, with instant-on video and audio conferencing in every room of a workspace.